-Robert T. Hastings, Jr., was named Executive Vice President, Communications and Government Affairs for Bell in May 2010.
-In this role, he leads the company’s internal and external communications, marketing communications, branding, corporate giving, and community and public affairs.
+Robert T. Hastings, Jr., is Executive Vice President, Strategic Communications, where he leads the company’s internal and external communications, marketing communications, branding, corporate giving, and community affairs.

 Robert joined Bell from Northrop Grumman where he served as vice president of communications for the Information Systems Sector, a $10B global information systems and technology business serving both military and commercial customers.
 Previously, he was appointed by President George W. Bush to serve as Assistant Secretary of Defense for Public Affairs.
 As the senior public affairs official and spokesman for the U.S. Department of Defense (DoD), he was the principal staff advisor to the Secretary of Defense and senior Administration officials for all strategic communications, leading a worldwide public affairs community of some 4,000 military and civilian personnel.
 Before joining the Defense Department, he served as chief of staff and vice president of communications for BAE Systems, Inc. where he directed strategic communications and public affairs programs for the $15B US-led segment of the global defense company.

-Robert is a retired U.S. Army officer with more than 30 years combined federal and state military experience.
+Mr. Hastings is a retired U.S. Army officer with more than 35 years combined federal and state military experience.
 His U.S. Army assignments include command tours in Aviation and Cavalry and operational assignments in Germany, Eastern Europe, Central America, Iraq, and Bosnia.
 Robert continues to serve as a Brigadier General in the Texas State Guard where he commands disaster response forces.

-Robert is a former Chairman of the North Texas Commission, and serves on the Board of Directors of the Public Relations Society of America, the World Affairs Council of Dallas, the Metropolitan DC USO, and the Advisory Council for the University of Florida Master’s Program in Global Strategic Communication, and is a member of the American Cancer Society’s CEOs Against Cancer.
+Robert is a former Chairman of the North Texas Commission, former member of the Board of Directors of the Public Relations Society of America, the National Defense Industrial Association, and the Army Aviation Association of America.
+He presently serves on the boards of the World Affairs Council of Dallas, the Metropolitan DC USO, and the Advisory Council for the University of Florida Master’s Program in Global Strategic Communication.
 He is a licensed commercial pilot with broad experience in both military and civilian aircraft.
 Robert earned a Bachelor of Science degree in government studies from the University of Maryland and has completed executive studies at the Wharton School of Business and the University of Michigan.